Intent:

 Teaching of Art and Design Technology in Early Years Foundation Stage

 In Early years, Art and Design plays a very important role in their development.
-Children are taught to represent their own ideas, thoughts and feelings through art, design and technology.
+Children are taught to represent their own ideas, thoughts and feelings through art and design.
 They safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function.
+We have clearly set out checkpoints with our Early Years Foundation Stage.

-Teaching of Art and Design in EYFS and Key Stage 1
+Teaching of Art and Design in Key Stage 1

 • To use a range of materials creatively to design and make products